Man cuts off wife’s right arm, fingers on her left hand in Brooklyn attack

 The woman, 35, lost her right arm and two fingers on her left hand, officials said.
 She was rushed to a local hospital after she was attacked around 12:20 p.m.

 No arrests have been made, police said.
-The husband fled the scene.
+The husband, identified as Yong Lu, fled the scene.

 It’s not yet clear why he allegedly cut off his wife’s arm.

-No additional identifying information was immediately available for the victim or her husband.
+No additional identifying information was immediately available for the victim.

 Submit tips to police by calling Crime Stoppers at 1-800-577-TIPS (8477), visiting http://www.nypdcrimestoppers.com, or texting 274637 (CRIMES) then entering TIP577.
 Spanish-speaking callers are asked to dial 1-888-57-PISTA (74782).